 4BT Cummins: Real World Applications

-Diesels are really common in heavy duty applications.
+Diesel engines are really common in heavy duty applications.
 Things like semi-trucks, tractors, and large generators use diesel engines.
 But what about things that are sort of heavy duty, but sort of not?
-Something like a bread truck falls in that category, and that’s where the 4BT comes into play.
+Something like a bread truck falls into that category, and that’s where the 4BT comes into play.

 The 4BT was extremely common in step trucks, as well as other heavy-ish duty applications.
 Today in 2016 the 4BT has been replaced with much more efficient diesel engines, but the 4BT is still being used today.